-Research highlights steps organizations can take during this critical time.
+Research highlights steps organisations can take during this critical time.

-In addition to analyzing women’s current challenges and future work aspirations, Deloitte Global’s research points to six key steps that organizations can implement now to support the women in their workforces during the pandemic.
-These steps include making flexible working arrangements the norm, emphasizing trust and empathy, providing networking and mentoring opportunities, implementing learning experiences that work for employees’ daily lives, addressing unconscious bias in succession and promotion planning, and making diversity, respect, and inclusion non-negotiable values that are lived out in the everyday work culture.
+In addition to analysing women’s current challenges and future work aspirations, Deloitte Global’s research points to six key steps that organisations can implement now to support the women in their workforces during the pandemic.
+These steps include making flexible working arrangements the norm, emphasising trust and empathy, providing networking and mentoring opportunities, implementing learning experiences that work for employees’ daily lives, addressing unconscious bias in succession and promotion planning, and making diversity, respect, and inclusion non-negotiable values that are lived out in the everyday work culture.

-"As organizations adapt to support women through the COVID-19 pandemic and beyond, our research demonstrates there’s no one-size-fits-all approach,” adds Michele Parmelee, Deloitte Global Deputy CEO and Chief People and Purpose Officer.
+"As organisations adapt to support women through the COVID-19 pandemic and beyond, our research demonstrates there’s no one-size-fits-all approach,” adds Michele Parmelee, Deloitte Global Deputy CEO and Chief People and Purpose Officer.
 “This next year will prove critical in our efforts to achieve gender diversity in the workplace.
-Businesses must prioritize flexibility, equity, and inclusion to support women in achieving their career ambitions.”
+Businesses must prioritise flexibility, equity, and inclusion to support women in achieving their career ambitions.”